Public interface

 Fields

 • cap::TimeProfile is capacity used for the fixed investments.
+These investments come in addition to the existing capacity.

 source